 If words could sue for slander, this word, “nationalism” would have a rock solid case in what we might term a reverse-class-action suit.
 Because an entire class of people has maligned it viciously and has made a misleading attempt to turn it into a slur.
 They’ve used it almost like that other debate-ending term, “racism” which actually has a fundamentally pernicious connotation.

-But nationalism, understood, promoted, and implemented properly, is nothing like that.
+But nationalism, understood, promoted, and implemented properly, is nothing like racism.

 But ethnic nationalism is specifically excluded from being a valid feature of nationalism in the United States of America.
 This is as implicit in our founding principles as it is inherent in the development of our national history.